• Skip to primary navigation

-I often hear that cyclists skip strength training because they are afraid they will gain additional body weight.
-In this series I will try to explain how cyclists can strength train without gaining extra body weight.
+I often hear that cyclists skip strength training because they will gain additional body weight.
+In this series, I will explain how cyclists can strength train without gaining extra body weight.
 This article is a part of the ‘Strength training without additional body mass series’.
 You can read the rest of this series here:

 1. Why additional body weight should be avoided